The Scientifically Accurate Version of “Finding Nemo” Would Have Been a VERY Different Movie

 But what really makes it wacky is the fact that clownfish can, and do, change gender pretty easily.
 If the dominant female in a clownfish pair died, say, after being eaten by a barracuda, the dominant male would actually change genders, becoming the new dominant female.
 So, after Coral’s death, Marlin should have become Nemo’s mom instead of his dad.
 But wait—it gets even weirder.

 If this male-to-female transition happens to a clownfish, the next-largest clownfish will then become the dominant male and the new female’s mate.
 In Finding Nemo, there’s only one other clownfish… Nemo.
 Ummmm… awkward!
-Here’s how another Disney mega-hit, Frozen, was almost a massive failure.
+Here’s how another Disney mega-hit, Frozen, was almost a massive failure, despite its massive success leading to another sequel.

 In this case, we’re definitely OK with a little scientific inaccuracy.
 We’re also glad The Lion King didn’t use this terrifying alternate ending inspired by Shakespeare’s Hamlet.